Step 2: Select tools and get set up for testing

 - Hemingway readability score check

-- PAC PDF Accessibility Checker
+- PAC PDF Accessibility Checker.

 To create an accessible PDF, make the source document (e.g. Word or InDesign) accessible first, then correctly export this to PDF.
 The PDF will then need to be tested including tested with a screen reader, and any accessibility issues fixed before the document can be published.